zbyju/obsidian/3. Complex notes/Databases/CAP, ACID, BASE.md

 Each shard is also replicated.
 Ensures scalability and high availability and fault tolerance.

 # Strong vs Weak Consistency
+## Strong Consistency
+Uses ACID to maintain the database in a consistent state.
+## Weak Consistency
+= Eventual consistency
+The data might not be consistent but are converging to be consistent at some

 #CAP
 #ACID